robertrosman/vim-bible/README.md

 Vim-bible is a simple vim plugin that makes it easy to insert a Bible passage into vim.
 The plugin is inspired by [this plugin][1].

-To use the plugin, run `:call Bible("KJV")` in vim and enter your query.
+To use the plugin, run `:call Bible()` in vim and enter your query.
 You can also map the command like described in [Using the plugin](#using-the-plugin).

 **Note:** You need to have Diatheke/Sword installed.
 This is the backend being